mikedpad/quick-notes/README.md

 # Quick Notes

-A simple example of virtual post-it notes using React and Greensock Animation
+A simple example of virtual post-it notes using React and Material UI